abdfaizaan/mslearn-openai/Instructions/Labs/04-code-generation.md

     cd mslearn-openai/Labfiles/04-code-generation
     ```

-   > **Note**: Applications for both C# and Python have been provided, as well as sample code we'll be using in this lab.
+   > **Note:** Applications for both C# and Python have been provided, as well as sample code we'll be using in this lab.

 6. Open the built-in code editor, and you can observe the code files we'll be using in `sample-code`.
 Use the following command to open the lab files in the code editor.